Learn the details of building on the Vonage Video API platform.

 Monitoring session activity from your app server.

-Remove clients or force them to stop publishing a stream.
+Remove clients, force them to stop publishing a stream, or mute a stream's audio.

 Sending text and data to other clients in the session.